-Olympus will leverage the EVIS EXERA III and EVIS LUCERA ELITE endoscopy systems, both of which were launched in Japan and overseas in 2012, to further expansion the scale of this business.
-At the same time, we will accelerate initiatives intended to promote the standardization of early diagnosis procedures utilizing our proprietary Narrow Band
+Olympus will leverage the EVIS EXERA III and EVIS LUCERA ELITE endoscopy systems, both of which were launched in Japan and overseas in 2012, to further expand the scale of this business.
+At the same time, we will accelerate initiatives intended to promote the standardization of early diagnosis procedures utilizing our proprietary Narrow Band Imaging (NBI) technology.
+Furthermore, the Company will seek out additional business opportunities in respiratory medicine as well as other medical and surgical disciplines.